Updated: Oct 18

 Be careful of falling into the self-fulfilling prophecy of negative thoughts!
 Tackling negativity isn’t easy especially when life is uncertain and you’re fighting personal battles.
 However, you owe it to yourself to become aware of your negative thoughts so you can start shifting them and make space for positive beliefs that restore hope again.

 Working with a life coach such as myself will empower you to manage your negative thinking.
 Becoming aware of your uncomfortable emotions will help you identify the limiting thoughts driving them in the first place.
-Combating negative thinking ensures you start behaving in a self-motivating manner that will foster a sense of renewed hope and faith in life again.
+Combating negative thinking ensures you start behaving in a self-motivating manner that will foster a sense of renewed hope and faith in life.

 6. Don’t Forget Self-Care